TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

-One thing that is working for us is that my wife is able to take advantage of a discount offered through her employer for 25% off our AT&T bill.
+One way we found to reduce our AT&T payment is to take advantage of a discount offered through her employer for 25% off our AT&T bill.
 I would recommend checking with your workplace too as they may have a similar offer in place for their employees.
 That savings can go a long ways over a years time.

 If you have several members in your family, it may benefit you all to join their Family Plan where you can get free mobile-to-mobile calls.
 You also get a bucket of minutes you can use for the whole plan.